robguderian/cs-tech-primer/docs/10_maintaining_servers/readme.md

 * be able to start and stop a daemon.
 * understand how to create a daemon.
 * be able to send syslog to a log aggregator.
+* use a tools for creating a VM